What Is IPv4 Multicasting?

 Unicasting is the sending of network traffic to an endpoint.
 Multicasting is the sending of network traffic to a group of endpoints.
 Only those members in the group of endpoints that are listening for the multicast traffic (the multicast group) process the multicast traffic.
 All other nodes ignore the multicast traffic.

 The concept of group membership is central to IP multicasting.
 IP multicast datagrams are sent to a group, and only members of the group receive the datagrams.
-A group is identified by a single IP multicast address, which is an IP address in the Class D range of 184.108.40.206 to 220.127.116.11 (designated as 18.104.22.168/4 in classless interdomain routing (CIDR) notation).
+A group is identified by a single IP multicast address, which is an IP address in the Class D range of 188.8.131.52 to 184.108.40.206 (designated as 220.127.116.11/4 in classless interdomain routing (CIDR) notation).
 These Class D addresses are known as group addresses.
 A source host sends multicast datagrams to a group address.
 Destination hosts inform a local router that they need to join the group.

 In an IP multicast-enabled intranet, any host can send IP multicast datagrams to any group address, and any host can receive IP multicast datagrams from any group address regardless of its location.
 To facilitate this capability, the hosts and routers on the intranet must support IP multicasting.
 Hosts use the Internet Group Management Protocol (IGMP) for establishing group membership.
 Routers use multicast routing protocols for forwarding multicast data.